finnmayhew/The-Revelation-Mission/World/Poseidon/Citadel.md

 ## Infrastructure

 Houses are made from a compressed kelp, which behaves similarly to wood.
 There are a number of kelp forests (several of which are maintained on other floating coral colonies to save space on the Citadel) which are farmed and then processed for building material.
 Other building material (such as metals) come from mining chunks of earth that float near the Citadel (or are found in expeditions).

+Ships are also grown from kelp.
+The growth of the kelp is carefully directed so that it forms the right size and shape for a ship, in a similar process to bonsai making.

+Most buildings on the underside they've come across that are made of compressed kelp have been blocky, and customized from mass-produced housing modules.
+More expensive buildings are built from a single thick fiber of kelp, fostered in a similar way that kelp for ship-construction is.

 Transportation is through a combination of swimming and the currents, which are significantly faster and act as a kind of public transit, if a circuitous one.